Paphnutius of Thebes

-Paphnutius of Thebes, also known as Paphnutius the Confessor, was a disciple of Anthony the Great and a bishop of a city in the Upper Thebaid in the early fourth century.
+Paphnutius of Thebes, also known as Paphnutius the Confessor, was a dubiously historical early Christian figure, said to be a disciple of Anthony the Great and a bishop of a city in the Upper Thebaid in the early fourth century.
 He is accounted by some as a prominent member of the First Council of Nicaea which took place in 325.
 Neither the name of his see nor the precise date of his death are known.

 Life

 Paphnutius, an Egyptian, was a disciple of Saint Anthony the Great and later a bishop of a city in the Upper Thebaid in the early fourth century.
 He had been persecuted for his Christian beliefs, and had been hamstrung on the left side and suffered the loss of his right eye for the Faith under the Emperor Maximinus, and was subsequently condemned to the mines.
 According to some reports, at the First Council of Nicaea he was greatly honoured by Constantine the Great.

 Paphnutius was present at the First Ecumenical Council, which took up the subject of clerical celibacy.
 It seems that most of the bishops present were disposed to follow the precedent of the Council of Elvira prohibiting conjugal relations to those bishops, priests, deacons, and sub-deacons who were married before ordination.
 Paphnutius, so certain ancient authors tell us, earnestly entreated his fellow-bishops not to impose this obligation on the orders of the clergy concerned.
 He proposed, in accordance "with the ancient tradition of the Church", that only those who were celibates at the time of ordination should continue to observe continence, but, on the other hand, that "none should be separated from her, to whom, while yet unordained, he had been united".
 The great veneration in which he was held, and the well-known fact that he had himself observed the strictest chastity all his life, gave weight to his proposal, which was later unanimously adopted.
 The council left it to the discretion of the married clergy to continue or discontinue their marital relations.
 In addition, Paphnutius was a zealous defender of orthodoxy in the face of the Arian heresy.

 Paphnutius, Potomon of Heraclea, and 47 other Egyptian bishops accompanied Saint Athanasius to the First Synod of Tyre in 335 A.D.

-His feast day in the Catholic church is September 11.
-Byzantine Catholic and Eastern Orthodox Christians celebrate it on April 19.
+His feast day in the Eastern Orthodox Church and Roman Catholic church is 11 September.